alexKozyr0605/X00197973_CA2/README.md

 Technologies used include Java, Azure etc

 ## Local Development Setup
-I dont know what local development setup entails
+Git, Java, Visual Studio, Gradlew, Jacoco, etc.

 ## Application Features
-Features of the application include the ability to convert euro to yen and the ability to convert yen to euro and users the ability to input the amount they want for each conversion
+Features of the application include the ability to convert euro to yen and the ability to convert yen to euro.
+For this I defined

 ## CI Pipeline Implementation
 The CI Pipeline for this project runs on Microsoft Azure and is implemented via GitHub where my project repository is.